-- increase the quality of science teaching through building teachers’ scientific knowledge and research skills, and providing them with a transformational experience that motivates them to pass on this knowledge and skill to their students
+Increase the quality of STEM/geography teaching through building teachers’ scientific knowledge and research skills, and providing them with a transformational experience that motivates them to pass on this knowledge and skill to their students.

-- encourage teachers to share their Bush Blitz TeachLive experience with their schools and wider education networks and to embed citizen science in their curriculum
+Encourage teachers to share their Bush Blitz TeachLive experience with their schools and wider communities, through implementing biodiversity and conservation projects or activities.

 Who is eligible?

-You do not need to be science-trained nor an experienced biological sciences teacher, you just need to be passionate about science, science teaching and keen to share your experiences with your school community.
+Bush Blitz TeachLive provides the opportunity to broaden teacher knowledge and experiences beyond the classroom.
+You do not need to be STEM or geography trained nor an experienced teacher, you just need to be passionate and keen to share your experiences with your school community.
 We particularly encourage teachers who might benefit from participation.
-These could include teachers less confident in teaching the biological sciences, experienced teachers who are keen to improve their fieldwork skills in order to instruct their students and/or teachers that want to actively demonstrate to their students the biodiversity of Australian ecosystems.
-Bush Blitz TeachLive provides the opportunity to broaden teacher knowledge and experiences beyond the classroom.
+These could include early career teachers, teachers with limited experience in teaching the STEM disciplines, experienced teachers who are keen to improve their fieldwork skills in order to instruct their students and/or teachers that want to actively demonstrate to their students the biodiversity of Australian ecosystems.

 Selection will be based on:

-- a supporting statement from applicant’s Principal (see details below)
+- a supporting statement from your Principal (see details below)